Zopolis4/Haruka/README.md

 * -f0 cartridge-f0: Load cartridge image from address F0000h
 * -f8 cartridge-f8: Load cartridge image from address F8000h

+### Note ###

+Default RAM size is 640KiB for original PCjr mode or 512KiB.
+Please note that the main and 64KB memory expansion RAM which is also used as VRAM is slower than 128K memory expansion RAM.
+If the fast memory is located at the lowest memory address, memory size difference may cause program execution speed difference.
+In PCjr mode the slow memory is always located at the lowest memory address.

 ## Limitations ##

+* The RAM size 64KiB option (-m 64) just sets the 8255 PC3 bit.
+It does not hide the 128KiB RAM.
 * Floppy disk images cannot be changed while the emulator is running.
 * There are bugs in CPU emulation, such as incorrect instruction clock cycles, rep prefix with other prefixes, etc.
 * Superfast and quiet diskette drives.